How to stress on cyclic processes using two arrow circle diagram

 5. Positioning both arrows like you prefer and then select them:

-6. Under Drawing Tools, on the Format tab, in the Insert Shapes group, choose the Marge Shapes dropdown list and then select Fragment:
+6. On the Shape Format tab, in the Insert Shapes group, choose the Marge Shapes dropdown list and then select Fragment:

 You will see a lot of fragments: